 We may use an internal seclusion in response to serious or persistent breaches of this policy.
-Pupils may be sent to their partner classroom or SLT during lessons if they are disruptive, and they will be expected to complete the same work as they would in class.
+Pupils may be sent to their partner classroom or SLT during lessons if they are disruptive, and they will be expected to complete the same work as they would in class with play and lunchtime privileges removed until the work is completed.